bryan-wu/ZombieBattleUnity/README.md

 ## 1. List precise instructions to build and execute your system.
 Be sure to tell us about necessary libraries, and about any operating system or other restrictions.
 * Our game is a desktop game
+* Only support OS X or Windows system
 ### How to build our project
 * In order to build our project, unity must be downloaded and used to open our project then build
 ### How to run our project (NO NEED TO DOWNLOAD UNITY, SKIP "HOW TO BUILD OUR PROJECT" IF YOU ONLY NEED TO RUN)